adanmaftei/LiveEventService/docs/DOMAIN_EVENTS_AND_GRAPHQL.md

 ## How Events Are Handled

-- In the API project, MediatR `INotificationHandler`s listen for these events.
+- In the Application project, MediatR `INotificationHandler`s listen for these events and use an `IEventRegistrationNotifier` abstraction.
-- For each event, a handler publishes a `EventRegistrationNotification` to the appropriate HotChocolate GraphQL topic (e.g., `eventRegistration_{eventId}`).
+- The API project implements `IEventRegistrationNotifier` (`EventRegistrationNotifier`) to publish notifications to the appropriate HotChocolate topic (e.g., `eventRegistration_{eventId}`).
 - The notification includes the event ID, user info, action, and timestamp.

 ## GraphQL Subscriptions